bostrom/text-to-image/README.md

 A library for generating an image data URL representing an image containing the text of your choice.

 Originally part of a Twitter bot for publishing tweets longer than 140 characters.
-The generator takes a string and an optional configuration object as parameter and returns a promise that will resolve to a image data URL (```data:image/png;base64,iVBORw0KGgoAAAA...```)
+The generator takes a string and an optional configuration object as parameters and returns a [promise](http://bluebirdjs.com/docs/why-promises.html) that will resolve to a image data URL (```data:image/png;base64,iVBORw0KGgoAAAA...```)

 ## Installation